A Gorgon’s Tale: Mythographia

 A beautiful maiden and priestess of Athena, Medusa is assaulted by Poseidon in the goddess’s temple.
 In her rage, Athena punishes Medusa for the desecration by turning her into a hideous gorgon with snakes for hair, and a gaze that turns whoever should look upon her to stone.
 She is a monster to be feared until Perseus, with Athena’s help, slays her and gives the goddess her head.

-So wrote Ovid in Metamorphoses about Medusa and Athena’s Roman counterpart Minerva.
+So wrote Ovid in Metamorphoses about Medusa and not Athena, but rather her Roman counterpart Minerva.
 (That’s a whole other blog).

-The earliest mythology of Medusa, however, paints a different picture.
-Like Ovid, Hesiod also writes of her being cursed by Athena.
-But tracing the origins of Medusa even farther back suggests something more primordial and more powerful.
+The earliest mythology of Medusa paints a rather different picture.
+Tracing the origins of Medusa farther back suggests something at once more primordial and more powerful.

-I’ve been following her trail as I do research for my work-in-progress, Seeking Athena.
+I’ve been on her trail as I research for my work-in-progress, Seeking Athena.

 Partly it’s out of a desire to redeem the Greek Goddess of Wisdom from her Roman counterpart’s purity-politics.
 Partly it’s a fascination with the symbolism and power of a chthonic Medusa in her purest form - as a Gorgon who was never human.

-In ancient Greece, Medusa’s head - the Gorgoneion - was frequently used as a protective amulet.
-Often depicted on shields, armour, coins and buildings, it was used to ward off evil.
-This belief in her ability to repel negative forces positions her as a guardian.
-Archaic Medusa is one of three gorgons, with her sisters Stheno and Euryale, all of whom were born that way.
-And early depictions of Athena bearing the Gorgoneion on her shield, can be understood as a show of linked might and power, and a carry-over from Athena’s own possible links to the early Minoan Snake Goddess.
+This is born out to some degree by the way Medusa’s head - the Gorgoneion - was frequently used as a protective amulet in ancient Greek art.
+Often depicted on shields, armour, coins and buildings, it was a terrifying protection against the evil eye.
+This belief in her ability to repel negative forces positions her as a chthonic guardian, a gatekeeper rather than a monster.
+Early depictions of Athena bearing the Gorgoneion on her shield, can be understood then as a link both to her own proto-past and to the might and power of the Gorgon.

 Perhaps that’s why we’re still so compelled by her.
 Perhaps that’s why her strength was recast as a curse rather than a gift.